-Flights are loaded up 355 days ahead just after midnight Singapore time (SGT), if you know your travel plans far in advance and want to be the first to check availability and book – that’s the time.
+Flights are loaded up 355 days ahead at midnight GMT, which is 8am Singapore time (SGT), if you know your travel plans far in advance and want to be the first to check availability and book or waitlist – that’s the time.

 For our readers from around the globe, that’s GMT+8 and you can check the current SGT date and time here.